fanglingsu/vimb/commands.md

 : Runs the given *JAVASCRIPT* in the current page and display the evaluated value.

+  This comman cannot be followed by antoher command, since any '|' is considered part of the command.

   Example: `:eval document.cookie`

 \:no[rmal][!] [*CMDS*]
 : Execute normal mode commands *CMDS*.
 This makes it possible to execute normal mode commands typed on the input box.
 If the '!' is given, mappings will not be used.

+  *CMDS* cannot start with a space.
+Put a count of 1 (one) before it, "1 " is one space.

+  This comman cannot be followed by antoher command, since any '|' is considered part of the command.

   Example: `:set scripts!|no!
 R`